About Us

 Michael Selzer

-Michael is a graduate in Fine Art Painting from St Martins College of Art and has Masters in Curating Contemporary Art from Goldsmiths College.
+Michael is a graduate of Fine Art Painting from St Martins College of Art and holds a Master’s in Curating Contemporary Art from Goldsmiths College.

-Now director of Kulik Selzer’s art advisory service, he has curated work by Tim Noble, Jason Shulman, Paul Winstanley and Mel Bochner and contributed to ArtReview Magazine.
+He has curated work by Tim Noble, Jason Shulman, Paul Winstanley, and Mel Bochner, and has contributed to ArtReview magazine.